Timinator2000/PySkillz-Contributor-Manual/markdowns/06 - the python files.md

     *  The algorithm used to generate any random test cases.
     *  A success message displayed after the learner completes the exercise.

+The template generator uses the files in the `____exercise_template____` folder to build a starting template for you.

+* If your function’s return type is `None`, the generator creates a `PrintBasedExercise` template.
+* If your function returns anything else, the generator creates an `Exercise` template.

+The discussion below explains the manual process of creating an exercise **without** the generator.
+When you use the generator, some of these steps will already be handled for you, but it’s still useful to understand how everything fits together.

-Let’s now take a closer look at the contents of each file so you know __exactly what to edit__ to get your new exercise up and running.
+Now, let’s take a closer look at each file so you know **exactly what to edit** to get your new exercise up and running.

 # exercise_name.py